Skip to Content

 Photo by Kent Phillips, courtesy of Disney Parks.

-Once or twice a year, Disney World runs a promotion that gives customers a free dining plan when they book a vacation package at a Disney World resort.
+Once or twice a year, Disney World usually runs a promotion that gives customers a free dining plan when they book a vacation package at a Disney World resort.

 As with many promotions, there are stipulations.